sahiljoster32/some_python_projects/cricket_scraped_data_set/README.md

 ## A SIMPLE  ANOTHER PROJECT IN PYTHON!!😇
-- in which you can manipulate pdf by merging pdfs🗯️.
+- in this project you can bring a sites data into csv or excel spreadsheet🗯️.
 <br/>

 ---